pydanny/pydanny.github.com/posts2012/2012-12-04-developer-time.rst

 I think this is because developers/engineers/creatives (and good managers) know that even a tiny distraction to someone "in the zone" takes more than just the 3-5 minutes it takes for you to finish a question and get an answer.
 Plus, because you are trying to remember the pieces in your head, you won't be able to give this issue your full attention.
 Which causes a whole other set of issues.

 We know this.
 Good managers know this.
+Good companies live off of it.

 And yet this remains a huge problem for many of us because the distractions keep happening.
 Maybe it's because your manager doesn't understand this issue, or you have a team mate who can switch in-and-out of the zone with impunity.
 Or because you foolishly leave the chat/IRC/phone on and you get pinged.